tanel3203/blacklistNameMatcher/readme.md

 * * In reality, a cronjob would do it in every X amount of time
 * Partial matches are not ordered
 * User raw input is not cleaned
+* Does not handle foreign keyboards (e.g. kirillitsa)

 # Content works, not yet implemented:
 * (levenshteinDistance.py): fuzzy search using Levenshtein distance, if strict and partial matches don't return anything